jericson/jericson.github.io/_posts/2020-05-16-power_of_story.md

 have a little bit of that in you to succeed in working with them.

-There has never been a force powerful enough to eradicate a story as long as there are people will to tell it.
+There has never been a force powerful enough to eradicate a story as long as there are people willing to tell it.
 That cuts both ways.
 The company can't compel users to accept their marketing messages and the community can't change what the company has decided it needs to do to run its business.
 But both sides can start telling stories to bridge